From Institute to College

+The Exec (later Executive) begins publication.
 The Evening (aka Part-time) MBA program begins in September with an enrollment of 60.
 It is directed by Economics Professor Frank Genovese.
 The program is co-ed from the beginning with several women enrolled but no woman completes an MBA until Carolyn Levosky in 1969.

 The prospect of tenure is made available to Babson faculty for the first time.

 The Exec, completes it first year of publication.
 Henry Kriebel is inaugurated on February 9th.

 Roger Babson’s second wife, Nona, dies on July 13th.

 Ground breaking for the Trim Dining Hall occurs on October 3rd.